 As for length, 3 metres/10 feet is fine if both cars are parked close to each other, but 5-metre cables or longer could be useful if you’re stranded in a tight spot.
 However, the longer the cable, the thicker it’ll need to be in order to transfer the same current.

-- Connect the red jumper cable to the positive terminal of the dead battery (or jump start terminal on a car with a battery located elsewhere).
+- Connect the red jump lead to the positive terminal of the dead battery (or jump start terminal on a car with a battery located elsewhere).

 - Connect the opposite end to the positive terminal of the booster battery or jump start terminal.

-- Connect the black jumper cable to the negative terminal of the booster battery or jump start terminal.
+- Connect the black jump lead to the negative terminal of the booster battery or jump start terminal.

 - Start the engine of the vehicle with the good battery and let it run at a moderate speed to charge both batteries.